hafizulwanandaputra/pectk-simklinik/README.md

 1. Clone this repostiory.
 2. Navigate into cloned repository folder.
-3. Open terminal app and run `composer install`.
+3. Open terminal app and run `composer install --no-dev` and `npm install`.

 ## Setup